malekhnovich/baseballDataVis/README.md

 <h2>Feedback</h2>
+I asked three of my classmates for feedback at different points in time.

-1. The graph of handedness and average didn't really show me anything.
+1.<b> The first person I received feedback </b> from suggested the graph of handedness and average didn't really show me anything.
-2. The graph of hr and handedness was better but still as a scatterplot required a person to look at it for a while to see the trend.
+2.<b>The second person I received feedback</b> from suggested the graph of hr and handedness was better but still as a scatterplot
+    required a person to look at it for a while to see the trend.
-3.The graph of hr and handedness  with average equailing x2 confuses the viewer of the graph "keep it simple"
+3.<b> The third person I received feedback </b> from suggested the graph of hr and handedness  with average equailing x2 confuses the viewer of the graph
+"keep it simple"

 4. Bargraph of handedness and hr shows a specific trend that